DamaneDz/x00xinfo/README.md

     2-Coloring Some Results
     -----------
     20/04/2013:
-    1-Checking For Existing Of Some Functions(passthru-exec-system-shell_exec-symlink-eval-...)
+    1-Check if Some functions exists and not blacklisted (passthru-exec-system-shell_exec-symlink-eval-...)
-    2-For Security Reason I've Used strrev for each of these functions: passthru-exec-system-shell_exec 3-Regonize The Info to Categories
-    4-Add Safe_mode_exec_dir and Safe_mode_include_dir
+    2-To ByPass Some WAF I Used strrev for each of these functions: passthru-exec-system-shell_exec 3-Add Safe_mode_exec_dir and Safe_mode_include_dir
     -----------
     25/04/2013:
     1-Advanced Options Category Added
-    2-Run Command Option Added to The Advanced Options Categories
+    2-Run Command Option Added to The Advanced Options Category
     -----------
     27/04/2013:
-    1-Uploading File Option Add to The Advanced Options Categories
+    1-Uploading File Option Added to The Advanced Options Category